Jarno1351/Jarno1351/README.md

-🚀 Day 1 of My Web Developer Journey
+🚀 Day 1 of My Developer Journey

 Hi everyone!
 I’m Brill, an IT student with a big goal:
 🔧 **To become a full-fledged web developer.**